Food, is essential to your survival, of course.

 Navigating the world of weight loss advice can be quite frustrating.

-Read enough articles, and your list of “allowed” foods will be reduced to lettuce and water.
+Read enough articles on weight loss, and your list of “allowed” items will be reduced to lettuce and water.

 Many diets tell you to avoid whole food groups, missing a lot of the more nuanced aspects of good nutrition.